electricimp/ElectricImp-Sublime/README.md

 ### Installing Node.js

-**Please note that the Plugin requires Node.js 4.0 or above with npm installed.**
+**Please note that the Plugin requires Node.js 4.0 or above.**

-Please follow
-[instructions](https://nodejs.org/en/download/package-manager/) to install Node on your machine.
+The plugin requires Node.js to be installed on the machine.
+Please follow [instructions](https://nodejs.org/en/download/package-manager/) to install Node on your machine.

-### Installing the necessary Node.js Modules
+### Installing Builder Node.js Module

+The plugin uses [Builder](https://github.com/electricimp/Builder) Node.js module for source code pre-processing.
-To install the necessary modules, please use the npm commands:
+To install the Builder module, please use npm command:

 ```
-npm i clone
-npm i jsep
-npm i request
-npm i github
+npm i -g Builder
 ```

 ### Installing the Plugin